dojo/docs/dojo/data/ItemFileReadStore.rst

         ]
       };

-      //This function performs some basic dojo initialization.
+      // This function performs some basic dojo initialization.
 In this case it connects the button
-      //onClick to a function which invokes the fetch().
+      // onClick to a function which invokes the fetch().
 The fetch function queries for all items
-      //and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {
+      // and provides callbacks to use for completion of data retrieval or reporting of errors. function init () {
         var colorStore = new dojo.data.ItemFileReadStore({data: colorData, typeMap: {'Color': dojo.Color}});

-        //Function to perform a fetch on the datastore when a button is clicked function getItems () {
+        // Function to perform a fetch on the datastore when a button is clicked function getItems () {
-          //Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
+          // Callback to perform an action when the data items are starting to be returned: function clearOldList(size, request) {
             var list = dojo.byId("list");
             if (list) {